-These programs normally hold classes on weekday evenings, after normal working hours or on weekends.
-Part-time programs normally last three years or more.
-The students in these programs typically consist of working professionals, who take a light course load for a longer period of time until the graduation requirements are met.
+These programs usually hold classes on weekday evenings, after regular working hours or on weekends.
+Part-time programs typically last three years or more.
+The students in these programs typically consist of working professionals, who take a light course load for a more extended period until the graduation requirements are met.

 Evening (Second Shift) MBA

-This is a full-time program that normally holds classes on weekday evenings, after normal working hours, or on weekends for a duration of two years.
+This is a full-time program that normally holds classes on weekday evenings, after regular working hours, or on weekends for two years.
 The students in these programs typically consist of working professionals, who cannot leave their work to pursue a full-time regular shift MBA.
 Most second shift programs are offered at universities in India.

 This program is similar to part-time programs, although typically employing a lock-step curriculum with classes packaged together in blocks lasting from one to three weeks.

 This program was developed to meet the educational needs of managers and executives, allowing students to earn an MBA (or another business-related graduate degree) in two years or less while working full-time.

 Participants come from every type and size of organisation – profit, nonprofit, government, representing a variety of industries.
 EMBA students typically have a higher level of work experience, often 10 years or more, compared to other MBA students.
 In response to the increasing number of EMBA programs offered, The Executive MBA Council was formed in 1981 to advance executive education.